Alice Elizabeth Anderson: Alice Anderson Motor Service

 Inaugurated in 1919, Alice Anderson Motor Service was the first all-women garage workshop in Australia.
+The opening party for the garage was attended by Nellie Melba, Robert Menzies, and students from the University of Melbourne.
 The services offered included vehicle repair, chauffeuring with garage-owned cars, interstate touring trips, driving classes, and petrol stations.
 In addition, women could take educational programs on engine technology, and participate in a mechanics apprenticeship.
 Due to Anderson's reputation for caring and passion, mothers from all across Australia would send their daughters to the garage to learn to drive.
 By 1925, the garage was so popular that 50 women applied for the apprenticeship program, the crew grew to 9 members, and the car fleet grew to 5 vehicles.
 She trained more than thirty young female chauffeurs.
+Notable alum includes popular motorist, Jean Beatson.

-The enterprise continued to operate after Anderson's death until at least 1954, first with Ethel Bage, a close friend of Anderson, as manager, and then with May Rooney.
+The garage continued to operate after Anderson's death, with Ethel Bage managing the business until at least 1935, and May Rooney taking over in 1937.
+Driving instruction became the primary focus of the business, and the Alice Anderson Motor School operating until at least 1954.

 Death

 On 7 September 1926, Anderson was found dead in her workshop in Kew after a day of work.
 The coroner's report suggested that she accidentally shot herself while cleaning two of her guns, and family and friends dismissed the possibility of suicide.

 The news stated the following day: "Probably no woman in Melbourne was better known.
 She pioneered the way to motor garages for women, and made a greater success of it than most men could."

 Anderson was buried in the Boroondara Cemetery following a graveside service.
 Young women who worked in her garage acted as pallbearers.